Sugar Land Parental Alienation Lawyer

 In cases of parental alienation, the courts may take several steps to remedy the situation:

-- Modification of Custody Orders: If one parent is engaging in alienating behaviors, a Sugar Land parent alienation lawyer can help you file a petition for modification of the custody order.
+- Modification of Custody Orders: If one parent is engaging in alienating behaviors, a Sugar Land parental rights attorney can help you file a petition for modification of the custody order.
 The court may change visitation or primary custody to ensure the child has a balanced and healthy relationship with both parents.

 - Therapeutic Intervention: In some cases, the court may order counseling or therapy for the child, the alienating parent, or both.
 Counseling can help the child address the emotional distress caused by the alienation and help repair the relationship with the targeted parent.